Skip to main content

 2. Base URL: (this is the domain in your Signavio account URL, in this example, our Signavio account is accessed at https://editor.signavio.com)

 3. Enter your the username and password for the Signavio account.
-Keep in mind that this user account should have the appropriate privileges to read from and write to (functionality coming soon) the Signavio tenant.
+Keep in mind that this user account should have the appropriate privileges to read from and write to the Signavio tenant.
+We recommend using a service account that isn't tied to any particular person.

 Select Data